Abhinandan-Sah/Django/README.md

 # Django Project

 This is a Django web application.
-Follow the instructions below to set up and run the project.
+Follow the instructions below to set up and run the project and again welcome to Django.

 ---